Ian Smith (actor)

-Ian Smith (born 19 June 1938) is an Australian actor, television producer and screenwriter.
+Ian Smith (born 19 June 1938) is an Australian former actor, television producer and screenwriter.

-Smith appeared in roles for Crawford Productions, before working as a producer, screenwriter and actor on the cult series Prisoner and the soap opera Neighbours as Harold Bishop from 1987 when the series was taken over by Network Ten until 1991.
+Smith appeared in roles for Crawford Productions, before taking a regular role in rural series Bellbird, and then working as a producer, screenwriter and actor on the cult series Prisoner.
+He starred in the soap opera Neighbours as Harold Bishop from 1987 when the series was taken over by Network Ten until 1991.
 He returned to the role in 1996 and continued as a series regular until 2009, with subsequent guest appearances in 2011, 2015 and 2022.